Q-dimi/return_tests/README.md

 # return-tests

-return-tests tests if a functions return value matches a regular expression, data type and data value.
+return-tests tests if a functions return value matches a regular expression, data type and data value. return-tests plans on adding more types of tests for return values.

 # Getting Started